Arwen, a Adoptable Terrier in Fort Worth, TX image 1/4

 Arwen's Story

 Arwen is a tenderhearted 3‐year‐old girl weighing about 13 pounds, and she is still looking for a family who can give her the gentle, steady love she's been missing.
 Her adoption fee is $300.
 She came to us from a local city shelter after being found as a stray.
 Staff there noticed she was limping and needed more care than they could provide, so she was transferred to us for further evaluation.<br/><br/>Our veterinary team examined her and found evidence of old injuries consistent with being hit by a car.
-Her left hip is dislocated, but she does use the leg to some degree.
-At this time, surgery is not planned.
-Adopters should understand that she will always have some level of limitation on her hind left side, though we do not believe this will prevent her from having a good quality of life.<br/><br/>Her bloodwork also showed elevated liver enzymes, which can indicate past or current liver stress.
-These levels will need to be rechecked in about two months to monitor for improvement or changes.<br/><br/>Emotionally, Arwen is a scared and overwhelmed girl in the shelter environment.
-She can be a bit head‐shy when she isn't comfortable, so she will need a patient adopter who can give her time, space, and reassurance.
-She does well with other dogs, but she would do best in a home with calm companions who won't jump on her or risk aggravating her hip.<br/><br/>Because we don't observe our animals in home settings, we aren't able to guarantee whether they are housebroken.<br/><br/>Upon intake, every animal receives:<br/><br/>Spay/neuter surgery<br/><br/>Microchip<br/><br/>All age‐appropriate vaccinations<br/><br/>Blood and fecal testing (with treatment if needed)<br/><br/>Flea, tick, and heartworm prevention<br/><br/>A complimentary wellness exam 7-10 days after adoption<br/><br/>Please note that adopters must be at least 21 years old and live within an hour of our facility.<br/><br/>If you'd like to meet Arwen or talk through whether she might be a good fit for your home, I'm here to help.
+At this time, surgery is not planned as she does get around very well and does not seem to have any issues aside from a slight limp in her back end, mostly on surfaces like slippery tile.
+Adopters should understand that she will always have some level of limitation on her hind end, though we do not believe this will prevent her from having a good quality of life.<br/><br/>Her bloodwork also showed elevated liver enzymes, which can indicate past or current liver stress.
+These levels will need to be rechecked in about two months to monitor for improvement or changes.<br/><br/>Emotionally, Arwen can be a bit head‐shy when she isn't comfortable, so she will need a patient adopter who can give her time, space, and reassurance.
+But once she is comfortable?
+She is the sweetest and happiest girl.
+She does very well with other dogs, but it is recommended that her playmates are not much bigger than her. <br/><br/>Because we don't observe our animals in home settings, we aren't able to guarantee whether they are housebroken.<br/><br/>Upon intake, every animal receives:<br/><br/>Spay/neuter surgery<br/><br/>Microchip<br/><br/>All age‐appropriate vaccinations<br/><br/>Blood and fecal testing (with treatment if needed)<br/><br/>Flea, tick, and heartworm prevention<br/><br/>A complimentary wellness exam 7-10 days after adoption<br/><br/>Please note that adopters must be at least 21 years old and live within an hour of our facility.<br/><br/>If you'd like to meet Arwen or talk through whether she might be a good fit for your home, I'm here to help.
 She's a gentle soul who just needs someone willing to see past her worries and give her the safe, loving home she deserves. 🐾✨

 Arwen is a tenderhearted 3‐year‐old girl weighing about 13 pounds, and she is still looking for a family who can give her the gentle, steady love she's been missing.
 Her adoption fee is $300.
 She came to us from a local city shelter after being found as a stray.
 Staff there noticed she was limping and needed more care than they could provide, so she was transferred to us for further evaluation.